Geonovum/testbed-spatial-APIs/topic #4 Generic vs Convenience approach for Spatial data APIs/README.md

 This leads to the following conclusions:
 - Implementing the library is quite straightforward and can be done with minimal cost.
 It is an affordable and easy to use option for many developers.
 - There is high value in offering OGC API implementations besides a convenience API.
 In the use case we have interviewed, the availability of a time series API is mandatory in order for the OGC API implementation to be useful.
 However, with a time series API, the value is considered very high.
-- OGC API Features is already supported by major Gis clients (such as QGis).
+- OGC API Features is already supported by major Gis clients (such as QGIS).
 Any server that offers OGC API Features can therefore offer the functionality of such tools to their clients immediately.
 - Building an OGC API Features implementation from scratch is relatively expensive and requires in depth knowledge of the specifications.
 - Because of the low cost of implementing the library, the OGC API Features is easily adopted as an additional API system.
 - OGC Teamengine is not a very user friendly system.
 This hinders compliancy and raises the bar for adaptation.